mjstallard/AuntieBar/README.md

 Stream info shamelessly stolen from [here](https://gist.github.com/bpsib/67089b959e4fa898af69fea59ad74bc3).

+## Legal / Disclaimer

+- Unofficial app; not affiliated with or endorsed by the BBC.
+- Streams and metadata remain the property of their respective owners.
+- Provided for personal use only; review BBC terms for any additional restrictions.

 ## Features

 - 🎵 **All BBC Radio Stations**: 64 stations including national, regional, and nations programming